 Computer Engineering Technology courses look at the small elements of computing systems such as logic, transistors, and resistors, computing components like CPU's and hard drives, and newer elements of technology that are constantly evolving.
 Computer technology is an expanding branch of engineering, with roots in both electrical engineering and computer science.
 It includes the related areas of computer hardware and software; computer interfacing, programming, and networking; analog and digital electronics; and robotics.

 Computer Technology - TEJ2O - Grade 10 (Open)

 This course introduces students to computer systems, networking, and interfacing, as well as electronics and robotics.
 Students will assemble, repair, and configure computers with various types of operating systems and application software.
 Students will build small electronic circuits and develop computer programs to control simple peripheral devices or robots.
-Class hardware include Hummingbird and other Arduino based micro-controllers.
+Class hardware includes Circuit Playground Express (CPX) and other Arduino based micro-controllers.
 Students use LEDs, servos, motors, and a variety of input sensors.
 Students will also develop an awareness of related environmental and societal issues, and will learn about secondary and post-secondary pathways and career opportunities in computer technology.

-Introduction to Computer Science - TEJ3M- Grade 11 (College/University)
+Computer Engineering Technology - TEJ3M- Grade 11 (College/University)

-Computer Science - ICS4U - Grade 12 (University)
+Computer Engineering Technology - TEJ4M - Grade 12 (College/University)